syncfusion-content/blazor-docs/blazor/accordion/data-binding.md

 # Data binding in Blazor Accordion Component

 Accordion component provides an option to get the accordion items from the local data.
 It can be done through iteration of the Accordion Items using conditional **foreach** loop.
 Accordion only supports the local data for data binding.
-Use the [HeaderTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.AccordionItem.html#Syncfusion_Blazor_Navigations_AccordionItem_HeaderTemplate) and [ContentTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.AccordionItem.html#Syncfusion_Blazor_Navigations_AccordionItem_ContentTemplate) properties to render the accordion header and content respectively.
+The [HeaderTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.AccordionItem.html#Syncfusion_Blazor_Navigations_AccordionItem_HeaderTemplate) and [ContentTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.AccordionItem.html#Syncfusion_Blazor_Navigations_AccordionItem_ContentTemplate) properties can be used to render the accordion header and content respectively.

 The following sample explains how to initialize accordion items through `templates`.